 This organic bakery does some of Copenhagen’s best bread, serving up its sourdough and rye on typically Scandinavian breakfast plates with soft-boiled eggs, smoked trout and cheese.
 “You can’t visit without trying their buttery and flaky croissants,” suggests Ingemann.
 Booking in advance is definitely advised.
 “Remember to bring your camera, because the place is very Instagrammable,” she adds.
 Stick around in the area afterwards – Mirabelle is on hip Guldbergsgade, where you’ll find unique boutique stores and other food greats such as superlative pizza spot Bæst and Wichangoen’s restaurant, Kiin Kiin.
 Hans Christian Andersen is also buried in a beautifully leafy cemetery a five-minute walk away.

 “If you are in the mood for something spicy and full of flavour, you should swing by this charming place, Mahalle, for some delicious Lebanese food,” says Ingemann.
 “There are plenty of vegetarian options on the menu.
 I recommend trying the breakfast meze with hummus, grilled halloumi, yoghurt, muhammara, bread and tea.”
 Mahalle serves authentic food with trendy touches: think pretty blue-and-white crockery, added avocado and decorative pomegranate toppings on dishes and frozen mint lemonade served in jars.
 There are three locations – one in central Copenhagen and two in Nørrebro.

-This article is an updated version of a story originally created by Aliki Seferou.
+These recommendations were updated on December 6, 2019 to keep your travel plans fresh.
+This article is an updated version of a story created by Clare Vooght